-As an alternative for marriage, a heterosexual couple may submit a declaration of official cohabitation at their municipality.
+As an alternative to marriage, a heterosexual couple may submit a declaration of official cohabitation at their municipality.

 Official cohabitants benefit from the same (preferential) regimes and specific exemptions as spouses in income tax, gift tax and inheritance tax.
-The Flemish Region extends this preferential regime to persons who have cohabited (without establishing an official cohabitation) and formed a common household for a certain period of time.
+Flanders extends this preferential regime to persons who have cohabited (without establishing an official cohabitation) and formed a common household for a certain period of time.